 Bee Raw Honey, owned by Zeke Freeman, offers raw honey that is not processed, heated, or filtered.
 I loved the pure flavor in the samples offered.
 Their products include multiple varieties of honey, tea, gift collections, and supplies.

 Following the first day of the conference, Chad and I walked to Chinatown to look for a restaurant and found Daikaya.
-Daikaya is a Japanese restaurant separated into two sections, Ramen (Sapporo-style) on the first floor and Izakaya (comfort bar food) on the second.
+Daikaya is separated into two sections, Ramen (Sapporo-style) on the first floor and Izakaya (comfort bar food) on the second.

-The Ramen section does not accept reservations, but we got on the list and had about a 30 minute wait.
+The Ramen section does not accept reservations, but we got on the list and only had about a 30 minute wait.
 The seating area is small, but turnover is fairly quick.
 We tried the Gyoza, Shio Ramen (center on bottom), and Shoyu Ramen (bottom right).
 The Shio Ramen was light and aromatic with a Chintan stock base.
 The Shoyu Ramen had a deeper flavor with the addition of a dark rich soy sauce.
-Everything was delicious and full of flavor, but we did not leave overly stuffed or miserable.

 For dinner on the second night, we decided to try one of the restaurants from the Grand Tasting Pavilion.
 The Ravioli di Short Rib Brasate (Short Rib Ravioli) from Osteria Marzano was one of my favorites and the restaurant wasn’t too far from us.
 It is tucked away on the first floor of an office building in Alexandria/Springfield, Virginia.